michaelangelopineda/ms2-lumiere/README.md

     ### Media

-    - All media contents are from Lumiere.
+    - All candle image are from Lumiere.

     ### Acknowledgement